All aboard for railway growth

 The global railway sector is on track for steady expansion in the coming years as governments respond to the growing challenges of urbanization and climate change.

-Roughly $2.4 trillion worth of railway projects are under construction around the world, with China, the United States, India, Brazil and Britain investing the most money to extend their networks, according to Fitch Group’s BMI (Business Monitor International) Research.
+Roughly 2.4 trillion US dollars’ worth of railway projects are under construction around the world, with China, the United States, India, Brazil and Britain investing the most money to extend their networks, according to Fitch Group’s BMI (Business Monitor International) Research.

 That’s good news for companies that supply rolling stock, infrastructure, technology and after-sale services to the rail industry, such as SKF.

-Brussels-based UNIFE (Union des Industries Ferroviaires Européennes), an association representing the European rail manufacturing industry, expects the $170 billion global market to grow 2.7 percent a year between 2014 and 2019.
+Brussels-based UNIFE (Union des Industries Ferroviaires Européennes), an association representing the European rail manufacturing industry, expects the 150 billion euro global market to grow 2.7 percent a year between 2014 and 2019.

-“Overall favorable megatrends such as population growth, ongoing urbanization, higher mobility demands and environmental concerns will drive the industry’s growth,” UNIFE reports.
+“Overall favourable megatrends such as population growth, ongoing urbanization, higher mobility demands and environmental concerns will drive the industry’s growth,” UNIFE reports.

 Urban rail, which includes metro and light rail, is attracting a significant chunk of the investment in both developed and emerging markets.

-That’s set to increase, with more than $623 billion worth of urban rail projects under way.
-Nearly one-third of that figure is being spent in India and China alone ($70 billion and $115 billion, respectively), BMI Research data shows.
+That’s set to increase, with more than 623 billion US dollars’ worth of urban rail projects under way.
+Nearly one-third of that figure is being spent in India and China alone (70 billion and 115 billion US dollars, respectively), BMI Research data shows.

-Population growth is a key driver of urban rail investment as more people move to cities, leading to increased traffic congestion, overcrowding on existing public transportation networks and pollution.
+Population growth is a key driver of urban rail investment as more people move to cities, leading to increased traffic congestion, overcrowding on existing public transport networks and pollution.

 It’s only going to get worse.
 The World Bank estimates that the number of urban dwellers will reach 6 billion by 2045 – 2 billion more than today.